-The Public Service Interpreting courses have been designed, with funding from the Welsh Assembly Government, to support bilingual students in their preparation for the examination that leads to the Diploma in Public Service Interpreting (DPSI), a recognised qualification awarded by the Chartered Institute of Linguists (IoL).
-The DPSI is a first-degree level qualification (NQF Level 6) designed as a means of quality control for public service interpreters.
-The DPSI examination is open to anyone regardless of whether they have undergone any formal training and takes place once a year in June.
+The DPSI is a qualification awarded by the Chartered Institute of Linguists (CIoL) as a means of quality control for public service interpreters.
+The DPSI examination is open to anyone regardless of whether they have completed any courses and takes place once a year in June.
 More information about it can be found at www.ciol.org.uk.
 Students who do not wish to sit the DPSI examination are also welcome to attend our courses.
 Entry to the examination is a separate procedure for which separate fees are payable.

-Public Service (PS) interpreters normally work on a freelance or self-employed basis and there is little predictability of demand for their services.
-We are working with the Wales Interpretation and Translation Service (WITS) who are recruiting potential PS interpreters and are able to give some guidance regarding current demand for different languages.
+Public Service (PS) interpreters normally work on a freelance / self-employed basis and there is little predictability of demand for their services.
+We work with the Wales Interpretation and Translation Service (WITS) who recruit and book interpreters for local public service providers and are able to provide information regarding demand for different languages.

 How would you like to view our courses?